Bull riding: Australia and New Zealand

 There are strict standards for the selection, care and treatment of rodeo livestock, arenas, plus equipment requirements and specifications.

 Chainsaw was one of Australia's most famous bucking bulls.
 Only nine contestants scored on him and he won the Australian national title of Bull of the Year a world record eight times during 1987 to 1994.

-Some of Australia's best bull riders travel and compete internationally in Canada, New Zealand and the United States.
+Some of Australia's bull riders travel and compete internationally in Canada, New Zealand and the United States.
 Some of Australia's leading bull riders conduct bull riding clinics to assist learners and novice riders.

 A World Challenge of Professional Bull Riders (PBR) was held on 29 May 2010 at the Brisbane Entertainment Centre (BEC).
 The 2010 PBR Finals were held over two nights at the Australian Equine and Livestock Events Centre (AELEC), with five top-ranked professional bull riders from the United States and 25 of Australia's best bull riders contesting the event.

-Rodeo is also popular in country regions of New Zealand where approximately 30 rodeos, which include bull riding contests, are held each summer.